asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/PJSIP-pjproject.md

----

-**WARNING!:**
+!!! warning
     **Installing pjproject from source or from packages is no longer a supported configuration for Asterisk versions that contain the [bundled version of pjproject](#bundled).** Reports of pjproject-related Asterisk issues may only be made against the bundled version.
 The bundled version inherits flags like DONT\_OPTIMIZE and MALLOC\_DEBUG from Asterisk which allows us to accurately diagnose issues across both Asterisk and pjproject.

----
+[//]: # (end-warning)

 Despite efforts to maintain backwards compatibility, some changes to Asterisk require a particular version of pjproject (or above) to be installed.
 For instance, earlier releases of pjproject cannot build shared object libraries, so some changes were required in order to use it with Asterisk 12.
 As such, Asterisk requires a pjproject version that is the same version of pjproject that is bundled with Asterisk, or **no more than 4 versions behind**.
 Alternatively, you may be able to find an Asterisk compatible version of pjproject available on [github](https://github.com/asterisk/pjproject) , or - depending on your Linux distribution - available as a package.